tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 <img width="1265" alt="Screenshot 2024-11-21 alle 16 45 27" src="https://github.com/user-attachments/assets/7f082fa2-3fc9-40a0-b22e-7c1063f53c2b">

 **Standard events**
-- page_view: Send this event when a page is viewed
+- page_view: Send this event when a page is viewed.
+Use this event for both standard and virtual pageviews.
 - page_load_time: Send this event when a page is loaded (gtm.load event) with this parameters:
   - time_to_dom_interactive: performance.timing.domInteractive - performance.timing.responseStart
   - page_render_time: performance.timing.domComplete - performance.timing.domLoading